cta-observatory/ctapipe/README.rst

 *ctapipe* and its dependencies may be installed using the *Anaconda* or *Miniconda* package system.
-We recommend creating a conda virtual environment first, to isolate the installed version and dependencies from your master environment (this is optional).
+We recommend creating a conda virtual environment first, to isolate the installed version and dependencies from your main environment (this is optional).